sandervanbree/braintime/README.md

 ### Is it circular to warp to warping sources obtained from my clock time data?

 ### Should I perform bt_quantify over the TGM itself, or its autocorrelation map?

+### How does the toolbox z-score periodicity spectra?